lolwheel/Owie/README.md

 1. Once you have your hands on a firmware.bin file, copy that binary onto your flashing device of choice (desktop, laptop, phone).
 Some phones might not let you select the binary, thus you will need to use a computer.
 1. Bring that device close to your board, and ensure that your Onewheel has at least a few percent of battery left in the tank (don't have it plugged in though).
-1. Power cycle the Onewheel 3 times (reboot it) in 10 seconds.
+1. Power cycle the Onewheel 2 times (reboot it) in less than 5 seconds.
 Keeping your app connected can be useful here as once Owie makes it into recovery mode, your board will report an error 16 (don't worry, this is supposed to happen).
    1. On XR's your headlights will come on as normal, but after a few seconds they will dim and then totally turn off, followed by your power button light flashing rapidly to indicate that error 16.
 1. Connect to the wifi network named _Owie-Recovery_, and navigate to your normal owie IP (192.168.4.1).
 1. You should see the ElegantOTA selection screen (as shown below) come up.